dfelinto/blender-manual/manual/advanced/app_templates.rst

 ================

-While app templates can use Python scripts, they simply have access to the same API's available for add-ons and any other scripts.
+While app templates can use Python scripts, they simply have access to the same APIs available for add-ons and any other scripts.

 As noted above, you may optionally have an ``__init__.py`` in your app template.
 This has the following advantages: